 Rebreather Course Combo

 Do 3 hour dives with no bubbles and being much, much closer marine life interaction sound interesting?
-How about being much warmer while diving and using the same amount of gas whether you are in a current, not in a current?
+How about being much warmer while diving and using the same amount of gas whether you are either in a current or calm water?
 Or you are at 10m or at 30m?

 If the answer is YES then the PADI Rebreather and Advanced Rebreather Combo is just the scuba diving experience that you have been waiting for!
-For us it changed our diving lives completely.
-The PADI Rebreather Combo combines the 2 Rebreather courses together into one streamlined package while eliminating unnecessary repetition.
+As a result of taking up rebreather diving our diving lives changed completely.
+Because the PADI Rebreather Combo combines the 2 Rebreather courses together into one streamlined package it eliminates unnecessary repetition.
 You will learn how to use a Rebreather and an off-board bail out cylinder.
 Maximum depth for the course is 30m.

 This Combo Rebreather package is THE rebreather course package for anyone interested or serious about learning to dive CCR Rebreathers recreationally.